lingtalfi/Kit/personal/mydoc/pages/conception-notes.md

 ```

+Important note: when a zone is configured in the zone section, all the widgets contained in that zone will be processed,
+even if you don't use them in your layout.
+So, make sure that your layout uses all the zones defined in this configuration array, otherwise you would process widgets
+that aren't actually used (waste of performance).

 ### Comments

 On a design level, I wanted us to be able to re-use zones from one page to the other.